 In 2015, One Acre Fund received its first Audacious investment.
 Over the last five years, they have increased their reach five-fold and are now serving more than 1 million farm families across six countries.
 High-quality studies demonstrate that One Acre Fund farmers in Burundi, Tanzania, and Kenya enjoy a yield improvement in staple crops across a range of contexts and an increase in profit on supported land of between 24 - 40%.
 In Rwanda, recent work with the national government has been a compelling proof of concept for their partner model’s ability to scale.
 Currently, 14,000 government farmer-trainers are equipped with One Acre Fund’s curriculum and materials.
 In Rwanda, One Acre Fund also joined forces with two partner companies to produce domestic maize seed at scale for the first time.
 In one year, this private-sector partnership, endorsed by the Rwandan government, improved the supply of professional maize seed in the country by 20%.

 Andrew is the Executive Director and co-founder of One Acre Fund.
-He started the organization in 2006, inspired by two farm families he had met in Kenya.
+He started the organization in 2006, inspired by two farm families he met in Kenya.
 Fourteen years later, One Acre Fund serves more than one million farm families each year, providing them with the financing and agricultural training they need to increase their yields and begin the climb out of poverty.
 Youn is also the co-founder of D-Prize, an organization that funds early-stage startups that are innovating better ways to distribute proven life-enhancing technologies.
-He is a former management consultant at Oliver Wyman, and he received his MBA from the Kellogg School of Management at Northwestern University.
+He is a former management consultant at Oliver Wyman, and received his MBA from the Kellogg School of Management at Northwestern University.